I recently made some DIY 12V solar shed lights for my dad’s shed.

 My dad rarely uses his shed at night, so I didn’t need a panel that could recharge the battery in a day.
 I just needed a panel that could recharge it eventually.

 I picked a small 20W 12V solar panel.
-Using my solar charge time calculator, I calculated that with a 20W panel — and PWM charge controller, which I’ll discuss next — it’d take 7-8 hours of direct sunlight to recharge a 12V 7Ah lead acid battery.
+Using my solar charge time calculator, I calculated that with a 20W panel — and PWM charge controller, which I’ll discuss next — it’d take 4.7 peak sun hours to recharge a 12V 7Ah lead acid battery.

 To be frank, I could’ve sized my panel a bit smaller, but I found that 20 watt panels are only a few bucks more than 10 watt panels.
 20 watts was the best bang for my buck.